oleksiishevchuk/aws-lambda-openai-whisper/README.md

-# AWS S3/Lambda integaration with Open AI API (Whisper model)
+# AWS S3/Lambda integaration with Open AI API (Whisper model) and AWS CDK
 This solution demonstrates AWS S3/Lambda integration with Open AI speech to text API (Whisper model) to transcribe/translate audio files to the text format.
 AWS resources are deployed using AWS CDK infrastructure as code.

 ## Architecture